arahatashun/Mechano-Informatics/README.md

-# Code for lecture " Intelligence and Mechano-Informatics"
+# Code for lecture "Intelligence and Mechano-Informatics"

 1. Decision Tree
 2. Hopfield Network